SDiamante13/bench-learning-hours/greeting-service/features.md

 ## Welcome!

 Hello developer! :wave: At the _HELLO WORLD!
-Inc._ company we are excited to develop and release a new idea into the market!
+Inc.navigation company we are excited to develop and release a new idea into the market!
 We want to build a new service to send customized greeting messages to our users.

 **Here you'll find few requirements**

 * The service have to expose an HTTP API which can be called from other HTTP clients.
 * The service can also be used from a command line or an interactive shell.

 _Try to complete each feature before proceeding to the next one.
-We like to work iteratively._
+We like to work iteratively.navigation

 ## Feature One